Wine: Viticulture

 Wine is usually made from one or more varieties of the European species Vitis vinifera, such as Chardonnay and Cabernet Sauvignon.
 Most Vitis vinifera vines have been grafted onto North American species' rootstock, a common practice due to their resistance to phylloxera, a root louse that eventually kills the vine.

 In the context of wine production, terroir is a concept that encompasses the growing environment of the vine, including elevation and slope of the vineyard, type and chemistry of soil, and climatic and seasonal conditions.
 The range of possible combinations of these factors can result in great differences in the characteristics and quality of the resultant wine.

 Wine grapes grow mainly between 30 and 50 degrees latitude north and south of the equator, although the effects of climate change and advances in viticulture are increasing the area under vine elsewhere.
 The world's southernmost vineyard is in Sarmiento, Argentina, near the 46th parallel south.
-The northernmost wine region is Okanagan Valley which reaches up to the 50th parallel north.
+The northernmost wine region is the Okanagan Valley in British Columbia, Canada, which reaches up to the 50th parallel north.